 Therefore, this reorganization went far beyond the enhancement or the introduction of a simple piece of software.
 Only by getting the affected staff members on board with all their fears and doubts, could the project be completed successfully within one year.

-If you know how to channel these forces, which manifest themselves in the resistance against the change, into a positive transformation process, you achieve a huge benefit: As a project manager, you will have additional personnel potentials and resources to fall back on.
+If you can channel these forces, which manifest themselves in the resistance against the change, into a positive transformation process, you will achieve a huge benefit: as a project manager, you will have additional personnel potential and resources to fall back on.

-Which brings us to this important tip: Involve the affected stakeholders into the change process occasioned by your project at an early stage.
-This enables them to:
+Practical tip: Involve the affected stakeholders into the change process occasioned by your project at an early stage.

-Change Management in Projects – The 8-Step Model
+Change Management Phases in Projects: The 8-Step Process by Kotter

 Kotter’s stage model is a holistic approach with which to implement a change within an organization successfully.

 Kotter’s point is this.
 To make a radical change really happen, it is necessary to pass through all eight stages in the given order.

 Watch out: Kotter points out that skipping individual steps creates only an illusion of rapid progress but will never lead to a satisfying result.

 Kotter describes his strategy in detail in his book Leading Change (2011).